Saint Olaf: Christianising

 Olaf has traditionally been seen as leading the Christianisation of Norway, but most scholars of the period now believe that Olaf had little to do with the process.
-Olaf brought with him Grimkell, who is usually credited with helping him create episcopal sees and further organising the Norwegian church, but Grimkell was only a member of Olaf's household and no permanent sees were created until c.
+Olaf brought with him Grimketel, who is usually credited with helping him create episcopal sees and further organising the Norwegian church, but Grimketel was only a member of Olaf's household and no permanent sees were created until c.
 1100.
-Also, Olaf and Grimkell most likely did not introduce new ecclesiastical laws to Norway; these were ascribed to Olaf at a later date.
+Also, Olaf and Grimketel most likely did not introduce new ecclesiastical laws to Norway; these were ascribed to Olaf at a later date.
 Olaf most likely did try to bring Christianity to the interior of Norway, where it was less prevalent.

 Questions have also been raised about the nature of Olaf's Christianity.
 Modern historians generally agree that Olaf was inclined to violence and brutality, and note that earlier scholars often neglected this side of his character.
 It seems that, like many Scandinavian kings, Olaf used his Christianity to gain more power for the monarchy and centralise control in Norway.
 The skaldic verses attributed to Olaf do not speak of Christianity at all, but use pagan references to describe romantic relationships.

 In his book The Conversion of Scandinavia, Anders Winroth argues that there was a "long process of assimilation, in which the Scandinavians adopted, one by one and over time, individual Christian practices."
 Winroth does not claim that Olaf was not Christian, but argues that we cannot think of any Scandinavians as fully converting as portrayed in the later hagiographies or sagas.
 Olaf himself is portrayed in later sources as a saintly miracle-working figure to help support this quick view of conversion for Norway, but the historical Olaf did not act this way, as seen especially in the skaldic verses attributed to him.

 Sainthood

-Olaf swiftly became Norway's patron saint; Bishop Grimkell performed his canonisation only a year after his death.
-The cult of Olaf unified the country and consolidated the christianisation of Norway.
+Olaf swiftly became Norway's patron saint; Bishop Grimketel performed his canonisation only a year after his death.
+The cult of Olaf unified the country and consolidated the Christianisation of Norway.
 He is also recognized as the patron saint of the Faroe Islands.

 Owing to Olaf's later status as Norway's patron saint, and to his importance in later medieval historiography and in Norwegian folklore, it is difficult to assess the historical Olaf's character.
 Judging from the bare outlines of known historical facts, he appears to have been a fairly unsuccessful ruler, whose power was based on an alliance with the much more powerful King Cnut the Great; who was driven into exile when he claimed power of his own; and whose attempt at a reconquest was swiftly crushed.

 This calls for an explanation of the status he gained after his death.
 Three factors are important: the later myth surrounding his role in the Christianisation of Norway, the various dynastic relationships among the ruling families, and the need for legitimisation in a later period.